Catfriend1/syncthing-android/README.md

 <img src="app/src/main/play/listings/en-GB/graphics/phone-screenshots/screenshot_phone_03.png" alt="screenshot 1" width="200" /> <img src="app/src/main/play/listings/en-GB/graphics/phone-screenshots/screenshot_phone_06.png" alt="screenshot 2" width="200" /> <img src="app/src/main/play/listings/en-GB/graphics/phone-screenshots/screenshot_phone_08.png" alt="screenshot 3" width="200" />

 # Major enhancements in this fork are:
+- "Syncthing Camera" - an optional feature (with optional permission to use the camera) where you can take pictures with your friend, partner, ... on two phones into one shared and private Syncthing folder.
+No cloud involved. - FEATURE CURRENTLY IN BETA STAGE -
 - "Sync every hour" to save even more battery
 - Individual sync conditions can be applied per device and per folder (for expert users).
 - Recent changes UI, click to open files.